Sexual harassment: Aspects

+Quid pro quo exchange illustrated in a lithograph created around 1912 called "Executing a writ: so like this I don't owe any rent?"

 There is no universal definition of sexual harassment: understandings of it vary across legal, scientific, and cultural settings.
 Social scientists define sexual harassment by the type of behavior involved and its effect on victims.
 By these definitions, sexual harassment includes hostile sexist acts (gender harassment), unwanted sexual attention, and sexual coercion.
 Legal definitions of workplace sexual harassment tend to classify it into quid pro quo demands for sexual favors in exchange for job impacts, or offensive conduct that creates a hostile environment.
 Laws differ on whether both are considered illegal sexual harassment and whether sexual harassment includes only sexually-related harassment or also harassment based on gender.

+Sexual harassment also includes other types, examples can be making sexual comments or jokes, touching someone without their consent, indecent exposure and sending unwanted messages.
+Actions like this can make people feel uncomfortable or even disrespected.
+Because of things like this, a lot of workplaces have created policies to prevent sexual harassment and also to help people report it.

-Labeling behavior as sexual harassment
+Labeling as sexual harassment

 One of the difficulties in understanding sexual harassment is that it involves a range of behaviors.
-In most cases (although not in all cases) it is difficult for the victim to describe what they experienced.
-This can be related to difficulty classifying the situation or could be related to stress and humiliation experienced by the recipient.
+In most cases (although not in all cases), it is difficult for the victim to describe what they experienced.
+This can be related to difficulty classifying the situation, or to stress and humiliation experienced by the recipient.
 Moreover, behavior and motives vary between individual cases.

-Many instances of sexual harassment are not actually labeled that way by involved parties.
+Many instances of sexual harassment are not actually labeled that way by the involved parties.
 For female victims of experiences that match social science definitions of sexual harassment, victims only self-label the experience as sexual harassment 25% of the time.
 The rate is even lower for male victims.
 However, whether victims label an incident as sexual harassment or not, they report the same levels of distress and negative impact.
 This labeling issue was first discovered after other researchers found that victims of rape are similarly unlikely to label their experience as rape.

 Many contextual factors affect how likely people are to label an incident as sexual harassment, and the power dynamics between the perpetrator and victim are a key influence on people's perceptions.
 People's labeling decisions are also correlated with their gender and relationship to gender roles.
 During the 1990s and 2000s, women who self-labeled their experiences as sexual harassment were often derided as too sensitive or aiming to make trouble, in addition to being questioned about misinterpreting the harassment, especially if it could be claimed to be unintentional behavior.
 One 2001 analysis found that women often self-labeled their experiences of unwanted gendered and sexual behavior as "sexism" or the product of a "sexualized environment" rather than sexual harassment.

+In some cases visible cleavage have been labeled as sexual harassment.